wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/2-examine-process-upgrade-windows-clients.md

 #### Upgrading from Windows 8.1

 Run the Windows installation program (setup.exe) from the product DVD, removable media, or a network share to perform the in-place upgrade.
 If your computer supports an in-place upgrade to Windows, you can select Upgrade during installation.
 The installation program prevents you from choosing the upgrade option if an in-place upgrade is unavailable.
-This stop in the process might occur for several reasons: your computer lacks sufficient disk space, or your current Windows edition doesn’t support a direct upgrade to the Windows edition you want to install.
+This stop in the process might occur for several reasons: your computer lacks sufficient disk space, or your current Windows edition doesn't support a direct upgrade to the Windows edition you want to install.
 You should stop the upgrade process and resolve the problems shown before attempting the upgrade again.

 > [!NOTE]
 > We recommend that you disable antivirus programs before attempting an upgrade.